-The cost of an OWP kit is $170 and includes both a TDS and pH meter.
+The cost of an OWP kit is $170 and includes both a digital TDS and a digital pH meter.
 It should be noted that each meter is guaranteed to be reusable for two years.
-Many school kits are available free of charge as a result of different sponsors such as Mosaic and TD Bank Group.
+Many school kits are available free of charge as a result of different sponsors such as Mosaic and Saskatchewan Association for Resource Recovery Corp.

 How to Order an OWP Kit

-Please make cheque payable to Safe Drinking Water Foundation and mail to:
+Or, mail a cheque payable to Safe Drinking Water Foundation to:

 Safe Drinking Water Foundation